 The most underrated circulatory system in the human body is our lymphatic system.
 Most health practitioners never consider the critical role lymph plays in preventing sickness or the critical role it plays in keeping us healthy!

 The lymph system is a vital circulatory system and the body’s primary immune defense and waste eliminator system; it is critical to managing the elimination of toxins from our body.
-It contains over 600 ‘collection’ sites called ‘lymph nodes’ and has a network or collecting vessels, making it even more extensive than the venous system.
+It contains over 600 ‘collection’ sites called ‘lymph nodes and has a network of collecting vessels, making it even more extensive than the venous system.
 Our lymphatic system is primarily responsible for carrying disease-fighting material to cells attacked by germs, transporting the dead germs away, and supplying protein-rich plasma fluid back to the heart.
-When this system is blocked, we become defenseless against attacks by viruses, fungi and bacterium.
+When this system is blocked, we become defenseless against attacks by viruses, fungi, and bacteria.

 With the lymphatic system blocked, an engorged (swollen) condition results in our lymph nodes.
 In a recent AIDS study by Dr. Fauci, NIH Allergy & Infectious Disease Center, (this condition) “results in providing a breeding ground (especially for the HIV virus) for pathogenic material.
-The lymph system acts as a reservoir of infection churning out billions of HIV-infected immune-system cells that eventually spill into the blood stream, where they travel to other parts of the body.
+The lymph system acts as a reservoir of infection churning out billions of HIV-infected immune-system cells that eventually spill into the bloodstream, where they travel to other parts of the body.
 Much later, after enduring years of viral proliferation, the immune system begins to falter, and infectious disease marches in.”
-Studies reveal that “up to 10 times as much virus may reside in the lymph system as in the blood.”
+Studies reveal that “up to 10 times as many viruses may reside in the lymph system as in the blood.”

 The issue of lymphatic flow has been studied for many years with in-depth clinical research resulting in very efficient manual methods for restoring the lymph system.
-Manual lymph drainage techniques in conjunction with non-invasive technology called the Light Beam Generator (LBG) effects a swift, safe and natural method of eliminating excess lymphatic fluid.
-The LBG assists the body to achieve a free-flow of proteins within the lymph system and to release bonded protein blockages in the interstitium of the connective tissue.
+Manual lymph drainage techniques in conjunction with non-invasive technology called the Light Beam Generator (LBG) affect a swift, safe and natural method of eliminating excess lymphatic fluid.
+The LBG assists the body to achieve a free flow of proteins within the lymph system and releasing bonded protein blockages in the interstitium of the connective tissue.
 The LBG is a non-invasive technology and uses extremely low current and negatively charged light photons, providing compatible frequencies to the blocked area.
 This results in cells correcting their out-of-balance condition and disassociating themselves from the binding agent responsible for the swelling and blockage.

 Rapid movement of waste material within the cell then occurs, greatly increasing the delivery of the waste material to the organs responsible for body waste disposal.
-Hands-on therapy is increased as free-flow of proteins speeds the healing process.
-With waste material moving within the body, day to day factors like eating habits, body structure, nutrition, medication and mental health can be addressed to provide a successful formula for restoring health.
-Common conditions that can receive relief from the use of lymph massage and the LBG are: pain, especially as it involves soft tissue; sciatica, breast conditions, fibrocystic disease, P.M.S., and inflammation; intestinal syndromes; diabetes; arthritis, bursitis and other conditions where inflammation is involved; swelling, bruising with edema; and pre-op and post-op surgical recovery.
+The hands-on therapy is increased as the free flow of proteins speeds the healing process.
+With waste material moving within the body, day-to-day factors like eating habits, body structure, nutrition, medication, and mental health can be addressed to provide a successful formula for restoring health.
+Common conditions that can receive relief from the use of lymph massage and the LBG are pain, especially as it involves soft tissue; sciatica, breast conditions, fibrocystic disease, P.M.S., and inflammation; intestinal syndromes; diabetes; arthritis, bursitis, and other conditions where inflammation is involved; swelling, bruising with edema; and pre-op and post-op surgical recovery.

-Call (949) 581-HOPE (4673), email us at firstname.lastname@example.org , or chat with us live.
+Call (949) 581-HOPE (4673), email us at email@example.com , or chat with us live to schedule your appointment.
 We are here to answer any questions and to help you schedule a personal consultation with an Integrative Cancer Specialist.
-Click on “Get Started” to fill out a medical questionnaire.
-You will receive an email confirmation once your medical questionnaire has been submitted.